-Eye and face protection is required wherever there is a reasonable probability of preventable injury.
-Design, construction, testing, and use of eye and face protection must be in accordance with ANSI Z87.1-1968 as referenced in 29 CFR 1926.102.
+All employees, subcontractors and visitors are required to wear eye protection at all times.
+Employees performing tasks that pose additional hazards (e.g., grinding, cutting, work with chemicals or liquids) may require additional eye and/or face protection (welding hoods, splash goggles, face shields).
+Design, construction, testing, and use of eye and face protection must be in accordance with ANSI Z87.1 as referenced in 29 CFR 1926.102.
 Eye and face protectors must meet the following requirements: